 In 2025, more and more of those moments are happening online.

 When a guest searches for your restaurant, browses your menu, places an order, or waits for a delivery update, that interaction carries the same opportunity as a complimentary course to thank you for visiting.
-That’s where hospitality lives now, too.
+That’s where hospitality also lives now.

 At Figure 8, we call this digital hospitality.
 And we believe it’s the cornerstone of a restaurant’s success today and tomorrow.